GaganRajSingh/my_site/README.md

 ## Description 📝

 This is a personal website built using ReactJS.
 It contains information about me, my skills, and projects.
-The website is responsive and can be viewed on different screen sizes.

 ## Installation 🛠️